project-graveyard/blog/content/posts/the-key-to-studying-multiple-languages/index.md

 ### The Way Forward

 Do we have to understand how everything works under the hood?
 That would be great, but it is not so practical.
 Of course, some programmers understand how everything works, and learning multiple languages is a breeze.
 However, we are all not the same.
 Programming in multiple languages is a skill that can be learned.
-Sometimes, all we need is a guide, and this article seeks to fill that gap.
+Sometimes, we only need a guide, and this article seeks to fill that gap.

 Until we meet in the next article, keep solving problems.